Home

 HINT: There is no need to wait for a special occasion or event to give a handmade greeting card to someone important in your life.
 Why not make a few of these greetings up for those times when you need one on short notice?
 I have been doing that lately and keeping them in my 'Forget Me Not' keeper box.
 Then when I need to send something quickly, I can just reach into my card keeper box and take out something I rubber stamped with care.

-This card took some thinking for me.
-I spent some time trimming the main image, trying the designer series paper first one side showing, then the other, testing to see if I liked the small piece of paper off centre, etc. I just kept playing with the elements until I was happy with the result.
+This card ironically took some thinking for me.
+I spent some time trimming the main image, trying the designer series paper first with one side showing, then with the other, testing to see if I liked the small piece of paper off centre, and then if I wanted it centred or toward the top or toward the bottom.
+I just kept playing with the elements until I was happy with the result.
 Working without a sketch is sometimes slower but the result can be very satisfying.
+This time, I worked without a sketch, but you could use my card to make your own if you like it.

-Then I used my Stamp 'n Write markers to colour different words of my sentiment stamp before placing the image alongside the cups.
+Then I used my Stampin' Write! markers to colour different words of my sentiment stamp before placing the image alongside the cups.
 I used my little paper scissors to make a fringed edge along the bottom.
+You could also use fringing scissors to create the same effect.

-I inked the edges of all papers used on the card with sponges or by running the edges along an ink pad.
+I inked the edges of all papers used on the card with sponge daubers or by running the edges of the cardstock pieces along an ink pad.

 Next I scalloped the yellow striped paper, then adhered the ribbon and tied the bow before sticking it to the card face.
 I added the green flowered paper next, tucking the bottom edge under the ribbon, then over that I popped up the mounted main image with some Stampin' Dimensionals.